UT-Austin-RPL/Coopernaut/template.md

 <h1 id="bibtex" align="center">Citation</h1>
 <table border="0" cellspacing="10" cellpadding="0" align="center">
 <tr><td><left>
-If you are interested in citing AutoCastSim or Coopernaut in your work, we encourage you to use the following bibtex:
+If you are interested in citing AutoCastSim or Coopernaut in your work, we encourage you to use the following BibTeX:
 <pre><code style="display:block; width:1000px; overflow-x: auto">@inproceedings{coopernaut,
     title = {Coopernaut: End-to-End Driving with Cooperative Perception for Networked Vehicles}, author = {Jiaxun Cui and Hang Qiu and Dian Chen and Peter Stone and Yuke Zhu},